 3. Disclosure and international transfers of personal information

-(1) For Associates: We may disclose your Personal Information or application progress to the employers at which you’ve applied, your university, your mentors and prospective supporters.
+(1) For potential Associate applicants: We may disclose your personal information or application progress to the employers at which you’ve applied, your university, your mentors and prospective supporters.

 (3) For subscribers:For the purposes of sending you our newsletters your personal information will be stored on MailChimp.com, the service we use to maintain our distribution lists.
 We will only do this if you have given us permission to do so.

 (4) For supporters, including employer and university partners, mentors, volunteers, donors and any other interested party:We will only disclose your information internally.
 Disclosure externally will only be with your prior agreement or your consent via an individual user agreement or contract.

 Where the processing of personal information is delegated to a third party data processor, such as that listed above, upReach will delegate such processing in writing, will choose a data processor that provides sufficient guarantees with respect to technical and organisational security measures governing the relevant processing and will ensure that the processor acts on our behalf and under our instructions.
 In addition, upReach will impose in writing appropriate data protection and information security requirements on such third party data processors.

 By using this site you are consenting to our use of these cookies.

 Like many site operators, we collect information that your browser sends whenever you visit our website ("Log Data").

 This Log Data may include information such as your computer's Internet Protocol ("IP") address, browser type, browser version, the pages of our website that you visit, the time and date of your visit, the time spent on those pages and other statistics.
 This helps us to improve the site by monitoring how you use it.